aroemers/gluer/README.md

 Optionally, one can specify which Adapter class should be used when an injection takes place, with `using <adapter>`.
 The \<adapter\> needs to be a fully qualified name of the Adapter class.
 Adding this to a association overrules the automatic Adapter resolution as described above.
 Currently this is the only means to mitigate resolution conflicts.

+An association might also specify injections that are type compatible.
+This is perfectly fine, and the runtime will inject the result of the \<what\> clause directly in the place designated by the \<where\> clause.
+Such a direct injection will still take place through the Gluer runtime (i.e., it cannot be optimised), because one can write associations that sometimes need an Adapter and sometimes do not, depending on the actual runtime type of the \<what\> clause (in particular the 'call' clause).

 An example .gluer file:

 ```